Vendors & Designers

 Eden Cottage Yarns

-Hand dyed in Yorkshire; inspired by nature.
-Established in 2011 as a one-person operation, Eden Cottage Yarns is now a small team producing the best quality yarns that they can; using beautiful materials designed to be a joy to work with and wear… and practical too.
+Established in 2011, we are now a small team producing the best quality yarns that we can; using beautiful materials designed to be a joy to work with and wear, and practical too.

 Ginger Twist Studio